-3.3.2a How many international projects which integrate CITES issues has y contributed towards? our country
+3.3.2a How many international projects which integrate CITES issues has your country contributed towards?

-3.3.2b 3.3.2b In addition to 3.2.2a, how many national level projects has your country implemented which integrate CITES issues?
+3.3.2b In addition to 3.2.2a, how many national level projects has your cour implemented which integrate CITES issues? ntry

 3.3.2c Have there been any efforts at a national scale for your CITES Management or Scientific Authorities to collaborate with: Yes No

 Agencies for development?

 Agencies for trade?

 Provincial, state or territorial authorities?

 Local authorities or communities?

 Indigenous or local peoples?

 Trade or other private sector associations?

 NGOs?

 Other (please specify)

 3.3.2d Are CITES requirements integrated into?
 Yes No

-National and local development strategies? \square
+National and local development strategies?

 National and local poverty reduction strategies?

-Planning processes? \square
+Planning processes?

 National accounting?

-1 CBD = Convention on Biological Diversity; CMS = Convention on the Conservation of Migratory Species of Wild Animals, ITPGR = International Treaty on Plant Genetic Resources for Food and Agriculture, Ramsar = The Convention on Wetlands of International Importance, WHC = World Heritage Convention.
+20 CBD = Convention on Biological Diversity; CMS = Convention on the Conservation of Migratory Species of Wild Animals, ITPGR = International Treaty on Plant Genetic Resources for Food and Agriculture, Ramsar = The Convention on Wetlands of International Importance, WHC = World Heritage Convention.